OneBusAway/onebusaway-android/DESTINATION_REMINDERS.md

 addition.

-- Advanced Location Logging: Currently, the location logger is built into TAD Service & transparently logs to a file when TAD is running.
+- Advanced Location Logging: Currently, the location logger is built into NavigationService & transparently logs to a file when it's is running.
 A toggle could be added in the Advanced Settings menu for the user to switch on and off.